Bodom78/kohana-imagefly/README.md

 ## Compatibility

-Imagefly currently works with Kohana 3.2 only.
+Imagefly currently works with Kohana 3.2 and 3.3

 For Kohana 3.0.x and 3.1.x users, a no longer maintained version can be found [here](http://code.google.com/p/kohana-3-imagefly/)